Dabbling in Jet Lag

 9. European Parliament

-One thing I love about France is its wealth of breathtaking architecture.
+One thing I admire about France is its wealth of breathtaking architecture.
 And the European Parliament is no exception.
 This building stands out among the other spots on this list.

 Its imposing structure has a unique design.
 And it’s one of the few examples of modern architecture in the city.
 To capture this cylindrical glass facade in all its glory heard to Rue Lucien Febvre.